 That liquid is real buttermilk.
 You can use it for baking, or you can drink it.
 I only keep it if I don’t add salt.

 Is Homemade Butter Better for You than Store Bought Butter?

-I like to think it is.
+I like to think that homemade butter is better than what you’ll find at the store.
 After all, when you make it yourself, you control what goes into it.
 And everything I add (cream and salt) is easy to pronounce, so you know what you’re getting.